The universal reactions to being abandoned were shock, devastation, and disbelief.

 Below are how abandoned wives responded.

 - I felt intense physical pain.
-I remember my heart beating so hard I thought it was going to burst.
+I remember my heart beating so hard I thought it would burst.

 - I felt a real physical sense of being torn apart.